theoryjames1-glitch/evosgd_evolutionary_step/README.md

 * **Adaptation**: gradually shrink mutation (`sigma_decay`) as training progresses.
 * **Exploit + Explore**: SGD exploits local gradient info every step; evolution explores new regions periodically.

-If you’d like this for NumPy/JAX/TensorFlow, or want fancier genetics (per-layer sigma, crossover masks, novelty search, or Lamarckian tweaks that seed momentum from elites), say the word and I’ll wire it in.